AnnaLindeberg/AOC22/README.md

 On another note: terrible to parse!
 I took some time reading up on `exec` and used it for the operations each monkey does (see method `inspectOne`), which put me on this trail of trying to understand `globals()` and `locals()`.
 I think I *somehow* get it, but couldn't repeat it for my life.
 At least I got it to work?
 Also, don't look at `parseMonkey`.
 It'll hurt your eyes trying to understand what it's doing.

 Lastly: used itertools `islice` to read 6 rows from the file at once, which is just sligthly nicer than reading one line at a time, doing something special every 6th row.

+## Day 12: Hill Climbing Algorithm
+This is just BFS!
+I thought to myself and then proceeded to write a faulty BFS-function.
+After staring at it for way too long, I realized I added stuff into the queue more than once, so it truly exploded.
+I love coding.

+For part 2 I've realized I should've started from the top of the mountain, so let's modify this.